 Weston Police frequently make arrests for disorderly conduct under CGS 53a-182.
 Many people would be surprised to learn how easy it is to get arrested for Disorderly Conduct.
 Though this crime is not as serious as a violent felony charge, the impact of a disorderly conduct arrest can cause serious problems for you and your family.

 Potential penalties include hefty fines and a short jail sentence.
 In addition, the arrest and possible conviction become a matter of public record that could impact employment, housing opportunities and online reputation searches.

 If you have been arrested for disorderly conduct, then contact a Weston disorderly conduct lawyer who can guide you through the court process to reach the best result possible based on the circumstances of your case.
-A capable assault attorney could pursue the best possible outcome for you.
+A capable domestic violence attorney could pursue the best possible outcome for you.

 How Does the Law Define Disorderly Conduct?